 So.
 Shannon has done the work for me and I love her dearly for this.
 I tried them myself this afternoon, following her method almost to the letter, and they turned out fantastic.
 They are crisp on the outside while being a little moist and chewy on the inside.
 They do get a little browned on the tips, so I think I need to play around with oven temps and baking times.
 And unlike Shannon, I didn’t find that I needed to leave them in the oven for hours to crisp up.
 But these are very minor tweaks.
 It should be noted here that we both used Swerve for our sweetener and as Swerve contains a few things other than erythritol (oligosaccharides), I can’t guarantee the results with any other kind of sweetener.
 But this is a really, truly auspicious beginning.
 And I have a lot of ideas with which to use this recipe.
 I mean a LOT!
 So stay tuned, as you are sure to see many renditions of Shannon’s wonderful meringues on my blog.

 - Preheat oven to 250F and line two baking sheets with parchment paper.

 - Arrange oven racks on second lowest and second highest positions.

-- In clean glass or metal bowl, combine egg whites, erythritol, vanilla, cream of tartar and salt.
+- In clean glass or metal bowl, combine egg whites, Swerve, vanilla, cream of tartar and salt.
 Beat on medium high until medium stiff peaks form and mixture becomes somewhat glossy.
 Do not beat until stiff.